Ajapaik/ajapaik-web/README.md

 This is the open-sourced Django project code for https://ajapaik.ee/

+docker build -t ajapaik .
+docker run -d --name ajapaik -p 8001:80 ajapaik

+Need to peek inside?
+docker exec -it ajapaik bash

-Verified working on Python 2.7.13, instructions for installing from source (consider compiling with --enable-optimizations): https://tecadmin.net/install-python-2-7-on-ubuntu-and-linuxmint/
+Verified working on Python 2.7.13, instructions for installing from source if need be (consider compiling with --enable-optimizations): https://tecadmin.net/install-python-2-7-on-ubuntu-and-linuxmint/

 Requires installation of (at least on Ubuntu):